-- Monitoring damages to transportation systems and infrastructure; - Identifying temporary alternate transportation solutions that can be implemented; and - Coordinating the restoration and recovery of transportation systems and infrastructure.60
+- Monitoring damages to transportation systems and infrastructure - Identifying temporary alternate transportation solutions that can be implemented - Coordinating the restoration and recovery of transportation systems and infrastructure3

 Efforts to provide evacuation transportation assistance to older adults and people with disabilities who cannot self-evacuate may require additional partners, such as ESF #6 (Mass Care, Emergency Assistance, Housing, and Human Services), ESF #8 (Public Health and Medical Services), and ESF #13 (Public Safety and Security) to ensure support to address the transportation access and functional needs of older adults and people with disabilities.
-Emergency management partners that lead evacuations are focused on getting the largest number of people out of the impacted zone in the most efficient, safest, and quickest ways possible.
+Emergency management partners that lead evacuations are focused on getting the largest number of people out of the impacted zone in the safest, quickest, and most efficient ways possible.
 If transportation is provided to the general population, emergency planners should ensure that transportation services are accessible to all community members.

 (Note: In the event of a Mass Evacuation, the National Response Framework includes a Mass Evacuation Annex.
 Some states may develop their own mass evacuation plans.
-Review the National Annex for an understanding of how multiple ESFs work together to respond to a large regional or national disaster).61
+Review the National Annex for an understanding of how multiple ESFs work together to respond to a large regional or national emergency).4